Two Jack Lake • ULTIMATE Guide to Visiting This Classic Lake in Banff

 Two Jack Lake is one of the best places in Banff to paddle.
 There is nowhere to rent canoes, paddleboards, or kayaks at Two Jack Lake.
 You can rent equipment at the Banff Canoe Club or the Adventure Club on Banff Ave.
 They offer half-day and full-day rentals.

-New in 2021to prevent the spread of Aquatic invasive species visitors must now fill out a Self Certification Permit with Parks Canada for any nonmotorized watercraft entering the water.
+Keep in mind that to prevent the spread of Aquatic invasive species visitors must now fill out a Self Certification Permit with Parks Canada for any nonmotorized watercraft entering the water.
 This includes kayaks, canoes, and paddleboards.
 The Self Certification Permits can be found online.

 Parks Canada Day Pass Rates